Fowey’s hidden waterside haunt

-Once a refuge for sailors, the present-day incarnation of this whitewashed Victorian building is destination found for tourists heading to Fowey in pursuit of sea air, smart dining and a well-curated bar list.
+Once a refuge for sailors, the present-day incarnation of this whitewashed Victorian building is a fabulous find for tourists heading to Fowey for sea air, smart dining and a well-curated bar list.

-The smart estuarine town, with its yachty vibe and winding narrow streets, offers excellent pottering and strolling opportunities for those who enjoy mooching about in design-led stores.
-However, being on the South West Coast Path, a serious stomp is also in the offing.
+With its yachty vibe and winding narrow streets, the pretty town offers excellent pottering, shopping and strolling opportunities.
+And, being on the South West Coast Path, a serious stomp is also in the offing.

-However you spend the daytime, there’s nowhere like The Old Quay House Hotel’s terrace, with its exquisite views across the water, for sun-splashed dining on summer evenings.
-It’s just the spot for feasting on locally sourced, high-quality seafood such as torched mackerel and cured sea trout against a tranquil backdrop of boats bobbing on the water.
-And, while diving in to a dish of the freshest fish and shellfish might feel like the natural option in this location, piscatorial delights are accompanied by West Country meats, cheeses and veggies as well as locally sourced bread.
+However the day is spent, there’s nowhere like The Old Quay House Hotel’s waterside terrace for summer-evening dining.
+Book a table to feast on locally sourced, quality seafood such as pan-roasted cod served with wild-garlic potato cake, oyster mushroom and confit leeks.
+And, while diving into a dish of the freshest fish and shellfish may feel like the only option in this location, piscatorial delights share menu space with West Country meats, cheeses and veggies.

 Save room for pud, too, as the likes of set lemon cream with pink rhubarb, oat crumb and rhubarb granita are hard to resist.